Nigeria: Military

-Nigeria has 143,000 troops in the armed forces (army 100,000, navy 25,000, air force 18,000) and another 80,000 personnel for "gendarmerie & paramilitary" in 2020, according to the International Institute for Strategic Studies.
-Nigeria spent just under 0.4 per cent of its economic output, or US$1.6 billion, on its armed forces in 2017.
-For 2022, US$2.26 billion has been budgeted for the Nigerian armed forces, which is just over a third of Belgium's defence budget (US$5.99 billion).
+Nigeria had 143,000 troops in the armed forces (army 100,000, navy 25,000, air force 18,000) and another 80,000 personnel for "gendarmerie & paramilitary" in 2020, according to the International Institute for Strategic Studies.
+It spent just under 0.4 per cent of its economic output, or US$1.6 billion, on its armed forces in 2017.
+In 2022, it budgeted US$2.26 billion for the armed forces.

 Communal conflicts

 Attacks by Boko Haram, 2011 to October 2022.
 Each figure represents 1,000 deaths.

-Boko Haram and the bandit conflict have been responsible for numerous serious attacks with thousands of casualties since mid-2010.
-Since then, according to the Council on Foreign Relations' Nigeria Security Tracker, over 41,600 lives have been lost to this conflict (as of October 2022).
+The predominantly Kanuri-led Boko Haram and the bandit conflict have been responsible for numerous serious attacks with thousands of casualties since mid-2010.
+Since then, according to the Council on Foreign Relations' Nigeria Security Tracker, over 43,200 lives have been lost to this conflict (as of June 2023).
 The United Nations refugee agency UNHCR counts about 1.8 million internally displaced persons and about 200,000 Nigerian refugees in neighbouring countries.

 The Boko Haram-affected states agreed in February 2015 to establish an 8,700-strong Multinational Joint Task Force to jointly fight Boko Haram.
 By October 2015, Boko Haram had been driven out of all the cities it controlled and almost all the counties in northeastern Nigeria.
 In 2016, Boko Haram split and in 2022, 40,000 fighters surrendered.
 The splinter group ISWAP (Islamic State in West Africa) remains active.

 The fight against Boko Haram, other sectarians, and criminals, has been accompanied by increasing police attacks.
 The Council on Foreign Relations' Nigeria Security Tracker counted 1,086 deaths from Boko Haram attacks and 290 deaths from police violence in the first 12 months of its establishment in May 2011.
 In the 12 months after October 2021, 2,193 people died from police violence and 498 from Boko Haram and ISWAP, according to the NST.
 The Nigerian police are notorious for vigilante justice.

 The Niger Delta saw intense attacks on oil infrastructure in 2016 by militant groups such as the Movement for the Emancipation of the Niger Delta (MEND), the Niger Delta People's Volunteer Force (NDPVF), the Ijaw National Congress (INC) and the Pan Niger Delta Forum (PANDEF).
 In response, the new Buhari government pursued a dual strategy of repression and negotiation.